streamlit/streamlit/docs/index.md

 Streamlit is an open-source Python library that makes it easy to build beautiful apps for machine learning.

 Install Streamlit, import it, write some code, and run your script.
 Streamlit watches for changes on each save and updates automatically, visualizing your output while you're coding.
 Code runs from top to bottom, always from a clean state, and with no need for callbacks.
 It's a simple and powerful app model that lets you build rich UIs incredibly quickly.
-Read more about how Streamlit works in [main concepts](main_concepts.md).
+To learn more about how Streamlit works, see [Main concepts](main_concepts.md).

 ## Install Streamlit